RanggaBS/bully-scripting/docs/01-game-reference/global-functions/CameraSetActive.md

 Sets the active camera to the specified camera ID.
 The ID values correspond to those returned by [**CameraGetActive**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/CameraGetActive).

-:::warning or danger
+:::info
-This will have no effect if camera changes are disabled using [**CameraAllowChange**](https://bully-scripting.vercel.app/docs/game-reference/global-functions/CameraAllowChange).
+This will have no effect if camera changes are disabled using [`CameraAllowChange`](https://bully-scripting.vercel.app/docs/game-reference/global-functions/CameraAllowChange).
 :::

 ```lua